jupidity/PCL-ROS-cluster-Segmentation/README.md

 ![alt text][image6]

 At this point, image identification could be used on each pcl cluster to locate an object of interest.

+Total computation is low enough for real time execution, performing at ~5fps

+![alt text][image7]